Sinéad Farrell

 Sinéad Louise Farrell is a British-American space scientist who is Professor of Geographic Sciences at the University of Maryland, College Park.
 Her research considers remote sensing and climate monitoring.
-She was science lead for the ICESat-2 Mission, which used laser altimetery to make height maps of Earth.
+She was science lead for the ICESat-2 Mission, which used laser altimetry to make height maps of Earth.

 Early life and education

 Farrell was an undergraduate student in geological science at University College London.
 She remained at UCL for doctoral research, where she studied space and climate physics.
-Her research considered satellite laser altimetery, using data collected from ICESat to understand sea-ice covered regions of the Arctic.
+Her research considered satellite laser altimetry, using data collected from ICESat to understand sea-ice covered regions of the Arctic.
 Farrell worked as a postdoctoral researcher at UCL for one year, after which she was appointed at research fellow at the National Oceanic and Atmospheric Administration National Environmental Satellite, Data, and Information Service (NOAA NESDIS) laboratory.
 She was made a research associate at the University of Maryland, College Park in 2009.